Farhiya098/CODEPATH_Prework/README.md

   </div>

 ## App Brainstorming (Step 4)
    1) Youtube
        -Personalized recommendations based on watch history and interests -lets you browse while watching
        -You can pick up where you left off
    2) Netflix
        -Skips the intro and auto-plays the next episode -Allows household members to have different viewing histories
    2) Canva
        -Hundreds of pre-made templates
        -Users can easily make graphics with readily apparent design tools, even if they don't know much about computers.

+ App Idea:
+  -I want to create a messaging app that, depending on the recipient's preferred language, automatically translates messages in real-time.
+The application will recognize a message sent in English (or any other language) and immediately show the translated text in the recipient's preferred language, such as Mandarin, Spanish, or French, on their screen.
+Communication across language barriers would be smooth as a result.
+Real-time translation, language preference settings for each contact, multilingual support, and the option to view the original message if necessary are all important features.
+For international friendships, travel, or international business communication, this app may be extremely helpful.
  ## Notes

 Describe any challenges encountered while building the app.
 - I had trouble with step 3.